BSP NBA Season Preview: Southeast Division

 To kick off our 2023-2024 NBA season coverage, Back Sports Page will preview all 30 NBA teams for the upcoming year.
-Different for years past, however, our previews will be put out according to their respective divisions.
+Different from years past, however, our previews will be put out according to their respective divisions.
 In our first edition, our staff looked at the Southeast division and broke down each of the five teams.

 Follow along over the next two weeks to see an analysis of the outlooks for teams as they head into the new season.